-In the case of general gene map use-cases, the GenePender annotation step still requires 200 times more processing time than most other modules, and was the sole reason that all annotation modules were re-written in C++ to benefit from a significant performance increase that reduced the module's processing time to under 3 minutes as shown in Table 1.
+In the case of general gene map use-cases, the Adding Genes annotation step still requires 200 times more processing time than most other modules, and was the sole reason that all annotation modules were re-written in C++ to benefit from a significant performance increase that reduced the module's processing time to under 3 minutes as shown in Table 1.

 The rest of the annotation modules are comparatively much faster, with the functional annotations experiencing mild latency related to disk read speeds when performing repeated byte-offset lookup upon FASTA files.
 The initial sorting of the variants upon file upload is valuable in this regard due to the higher tendency of adjacent variants to share the same disk cluster and reap paging benefits.